-- for too small w we may get (almost) linear model. - for too large w (i.e. much larger than 1) the activations may get saturated and the learning will be very slow.
+- for too small weights we may get (almost) linear model. - for too large weights the activations may get saturated and the learning will be very slow.

-Hence, we want to choose w so that the inner potentials of neurons will be roughly in the interval [-1, 1].
+Hence, we want to choose weights so that the inner potentials of neurons will be roughly in the interval [-1, 1].